World Leaders in Cancer Research

 Changing the Future of Cancer Research and Care

-When Director Chi V. Dang, MD, PhD, joined Penn Medicine’s Abramson Cancer Center, one of his key priorities was to create flagship medical programs that would bring together experts from diverse fields to address major challenges in cancer care.
+When former Director Chi V. Dang, MD, PhD, joined Penn Medicine’s Abramson Cancer Center, one of his key priorities was to create flagship medical programs that would bring together experts from diverse fields to address major challenges in cancer care.

 He invited faculty from the Penn community to form teams and develop multidisciplinary, disease-specific Translational Centers of Excellence (TCEs) aimed at finding solutions to the most pressing issues confronting cancer patients.